cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_equations.md

 h = \frac{h_{\mathrm{s}}\lambda (L_{0} + L_{1})}{h_{\mathrm{s}}L_{0}L_{1} + \lambda(L_{0} + L_{1})} \ .
 \end{equation}

+!alert note
+Notice a key assumptions made in the presentation above --- the linear approximation of [eqn.linear.q0q1], where it is assumed that the matrix element sizes are small enough to resolve the physics of interest.
+This means that phenomena associated with short-time, small-scale physics won't be resolvable in models with large elements, when using the heat-transfer coefficients recommended in this page.
+This is because that in various real-life scenarios there may be *no* heat flow between the "0" position and the skin even if $T_{s}\neq T_{0}$ (contradicting [eqn.linear.q0q1]) because, for instance, changes of $T_{s}$ take some time to be felt by the "0" position.
+The solution is to use smaller elements to resolve this short-time, small-scale phenomena.

-This may be generalised to the 2D-3D situation.
+The same analysis may be performed in the 2D-3D situation.
 While [skin_two_nodes] is only a 1D picture, flow from the fracture to the matrix only occurs in the normal direction, so it also represents the 2D-3D situation.
 With an arbitrary-shaped element containing a portion of a fracture, the heat flows to each node, and hence $h$, depend on the shape of the element.
 However, following the approach of the Peaceman borehole TODO_LINK, the following rule-of-thumb is suggested for MOOSE simulations:

 \begin{equation}
 \label{eqn.suggested.h}